 Bottom line: FIND A yoga teacher training that covers foundational texts LIKE The Bhagavad Gita, Upanishads, Hatha Yoga Pradipika, Patanjali’s Yoga Sutra, and more.

 4).
 AN INTELLIGENT, SKILLFUL APPROACH TO HANDS-ON ADJUSTMENTS

 Most modern teachers have re-examined how to offer safe manual adjustments to students.
 I do not do deepening adjustments.
 Instead, my teachers and I offer stabilizing adjustments.
 You can learn more about my approach by reading this blog where I offer 10 ideas for honing your hands-on adjustments.
 You can also listen to this Yogaland podcast: All About Yoga Adjustments.

 Bottom line: The days of lying over students’ bodies to get them to go deeper are long gone.

-Bottom line: An experienced 200-hour lead teacher will endeavor to create a safe space where everyone feels comfortable and supported as they learn to teach.
+Bottom line: An experienced 200-hour teacher will endeavor to create a safe space where everyone feels comfortable and supported as they learn to teach.

 6).
 A TEACHER WHO CAN HOLD SPACE SO THAT YOU GAIN LIFE SKILLS